jaqmol/tacid/README.md

 Teth key-value-store/-database.
 Based on [LMDB via node-lmdb](https://github.com/Venemo/node-lmdb), a full-ACID high performance key-value-store.
 Version 2 with T middleware integration.

-Teth-storage abstracts away the transaction-handling of the underlaying LMDB through usage of [teth-pipe.](https://github.com/jaqmol/teth-pipe) All operations performed within an `env.with(...)` - i.e. `store.put()`, `store.get()`, `store.remove()`, `store.filter()` - are automatically and efficiently wrapped in a transaction.
+Teth-storage abstracts away the transaction-handling of the underlaying LMDB.
+All operations performed within an `env.with(...)` - i.e. `store.put()`, `store.get()`, `store.remove()`, `store.filter()` - are automatically and efficiently wrapped in a transaction.
 Handling of parallel read and write transactions across multiple stores is covered as well.

 Minimalistic API: `put()`, `get()`, `remove()`, `filter()`, `count()` and `drop()` are the only database operations that must be mastered to build high performance data services.
 Batch-operations are chained by `pipe.all([...])`.